Quotients of higher dimensional Cremona groups: Preliminaries

 \subsection{Singularities}

-Let $X$ be a normal $\Q$-factorial variety, and let $\pi\colon Z \to X$ be a resolution of singularities, with exceptional divisors $E_1$, $\dots$, $E_r$.
-We say that $X$ has \emph{terminal singularities}, or that $X$ is terminal, if in the ramification formula
+Let $X$ be a normal variety, and let $\pi\colon Z \to X$ be a resolution of singularities, with exceptional divisors $E_1$, $\dots$, $E_r$.
+We say that $X$ has \emph{terminal singularities}, or that $X$ is terminal, if $K_X$ is $\Q$-Cartier and in the ramification formula

 we have $a_i >0$ for each $i$.
 Similarly we say that $X$ has \emph{Kawamata log terminal} (\emph{klt} for short) singularities, or that $X$ is klt, if $a_i > -1$ for each $i$.
 Each coefficient $a_i$, which is often called the \emph{discrepancy} of $E_i$, does not depend on a choice of resolution in the sense that it is an invariant of the geometric valuation associated to $E_i$.
 Let $\Delta$ an effective $\Q$-divisor on $X$.
 We call $(X,\Delta)$ a klt pair if $K_X+\Delta$ is $\Q$-Cartier and if for a (and hence any) resolution of singularities $\pi\colon Z\to X$ such that the divisor $(\pi^{-1})_* \Delta \cup\Ex(\pi)$ has normal crossing support we have